Freedom of religion in Europe by country: Education

 The constitution requires teaching in public schools to be neutral with respect to religious belief.
-All public schools offer mandatory religious instruction or, alternatively, “moral” instruction (which is oriented towards citizenship and moral values), although parents in schools in Flanders may have their children opt out of such courses.
-A constitutional court ruling in 2015 allows francophone community parents to opt out of primary school religion and ethics classes for their children, pursuant to the court's finding those classes not to be “objective, critical, and pluralistic.”
+All public schools offer mandatory religious instruction or, alternatively, "moral" instruction (which is oriented towards citizenship and moral values), although parents in schools in Flanders may have their children opt out of such courses.
+A constitutional court ruling in 2015 allows francophone community parents to opt out of primary school religion and ethics classes for their children, pursuant to the court's finding those classes not to be "objective, critical, and pluralistic."

 Schools provide teachers for each of the recognized religious groups, as well as for secular humanism, according to the student's preference.

 Societal attitudes

-Unia, an anti-discrimination non-profit organization, reported it recorded 365 complaints of online hate speech in 2016 compared with 333 in 2015 (10 percent increase), with anti-Semitic and anti-Muslim hate speech representing the vast majority of cases.
-Unia reported an increase in anti-Semitic acts and threats from 57 in 2015 to 109 in 2016, the most recent year for which data were available.
+Unia, an anti-discrimination non-profit organization, reported it recorded 365 complaints of online hate speech in 2016 compared with 333 in 2015 (10 percent increase), with antisemitic and anti-Muslim hate speech representing the vast majority of cases.
+Unia reported an increase in antisemitic acts and threats from 57 in 2015 to 109 in 2016, the most recent year for which data were available.

 Unia reported there were 88 complaints of workplace discrimination based on religion in 2016, the latest year for which data were available, compared with 46 in 2015.
 Most of these complaints involved reports of discrimination against Muslims, especially against Muslim women for wearing headscarves.

-Jewish groups complained that Unia did not take anti-Semitism as seriously as other forms of discrimination. some Jewish leaders said there was a proliferation of online comments posted ostensibly as criticisms of the Israeli government but contained anti-Semitic elements such as rhetoric conflating Jews with Israeli government policy or blaming Jews for Israel's actions.
+Jewish groups complained that Unia did not take antisemitism as seriously as other forms of discrimination. some Jewish leaders said there was a proliferation of online comments posted ostensibly as criticisms of the Israeli government but contained anti-Semitic elements such as rhetoric conflating Jews with Israeli government policy or blaming Jews for Israel's actions.

 In September 2017 in Antwerp, a Belgian convert to Islam verbally and physically attacked a Jewish man.

-At least 100 young Muslim and Jewish leaders from around Europe came together in Brussels for a “Joint Day of Action against Anti-Semitism and Anti-Muslim Hatred and Discrimination,” organized by the Organization for Security and Cooperation in Europe Office of Democratic Institutions and Human Rights and EU bodies on May 30.
-European Muslim and Jewish participants raised concerns about what they characterized as the stark rise of anti-Semitism and anti-Muslim sentiment in European societies, primarily fueled by political campaign rhetoric.
+At least 100 young Muslim and Jewish leaders from around Europe came together in Brussels for a "Joint Day of Action against Anti-Semitism and Anti-Muslim Hatred and Discrimination," organized by the Organization for Security and Cooperation in Europe Office of Democratic Institutions and Human Rights and EU bodies on May 30.
+European Muslim and Jewish participants raised concerns about what they characterized as the stark rise of antisemitism and anti-Muslim sentiment in European societies, primarily fueled by political campaign rhetoric.

 In 2023, the country was scored 3 out of 4 for religious freedom.